hypre-space/hypre/src/docs/usr-manual/ch-sstruct.rst

    3:  HYPRE_SStructGraphAssemble(graph);

-Code on process 3 for setting up the graph for Figure :ref:`fig-sstruct-example}`.
+Code on process 3 for setting up the graph for Figure :ref:`fig-sstruct-example`.

 With the above, we now have a complete description of the nonzero structure for the matrix.
 The matrix coefficients are then easily set in a manner similar to